mattrdiamond/Memory-Match/README.md

 1. Click on "Clone or Download" on this repository page to download .zip file.
 2. Extract the folder contents and open "index.html" in a browser to run the application.
-3. At the bottom of the screen, you will find the Jasmine test results.
-Tests appear in green if they passed or red if they failed.